FAQs

 Do you only treat cats and dogs?

 The vast majority of our patients are cats and dogs.
 However, Dr. Renée is very comfortable seeing small mammals as well, including ferrets, rabbits, guinea pigs and rats/mice.
-(Her family has 3 goofy little rats of their own!)
+(Her family has had goofy little rats of their own!)
 However, birds and reptiles are out of her scope, as are large animals such as horses, cows and llamas.

 What is your regular service area?